What is DAB radio?

 What’s next for your radio?

-In 2017 Norway emerged as the first country to eliminate the analogue radio frequency completely, in favour of going digital.
+In 2017, Norway emerged as the first country to eliminate analog radio frequency completely, in favor of going digital.
 This inspired a lot of countries to start re-assessing their digital-first strategy.

 Additionally, in 2018, the UK finally reached the government condition of DAB listenership being greater than FM listenership.